jessetane/url-state/readme.md

 Read only.
 A parsed search (query) string object.

 ### `virtual`
 Read/write.
 When true, `window.history` is not manipulated.
 Push/replace/query methods function normally but back and forward (pop, push with no args) are disallowed.
-The default value is initialized to be true when running in a frame or progressive web app context but may be changed at any time.
+The default value is initialized to be true when running in a frame but may be changed at any time.

 ## Test
 ``` shell